 A rooted phone without a custom (Read-Only Memory) ROM flashed will likely still get (Over-The-Air) OTA updates from its carrier and perhaps, it will likely break the root.
 Fortunately, there are some free apps that can help keep the root access.
 Otherwise, flashing a custom ROM will make the phone not get OTA updates from its carrier anymore [33].

-System apps vs. Non-System app
+System application

 Searching for an application on Google Play Store and clicking “install”, or loading an APK to the device, always installs an app as a data or user application.
 However, there are some scenarios where there is a need to install an application as a system app.
 This makes the app to be able to do certain actions such as programmatically change or add an APN to the device, among other features that Android only permits to system apps.